Safety Orientation Information

 Concealed handgun license holders must follow all state and federal laws concerning owning and possessing a handgun on campus.
 An resident who is licensed to carry a concealed handgun and chooses to bring the handgun into their room/apartment must store the handgun and ammunition in an electronic locking steel safe that has been rented or purchased through the Department of Residence Life.

-For information regarding safe rentals/purchases, view the Personal Safes information on our Amenities – Add-Ons page.
+For information regarding safe rentals/purchases, view Amenities > Add-Ons > Personal Safes.